DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     (bitmask of DEV_TX_OFFLOAD_* values).
 It is an optional parameter and allows user to disable some of the TX HW offload capabilities.
     By default all HW TX offloads are enabled.

+*   ``--mtu MTU``: MTU value (in bytes) on all attached ethernet ports.
+    Outgoing packets with length bigger then MTU will be fragmented.
+    Incoming packets with length bigger then MTU will be discarded.
+    Default value: 1500.

+*   ``--reassemble NUM``: max number of entries in reassemble fragment table.
+    Zero value disables reassembly functionality.
+    Default value: 0.

 *   ``-f CONFIG_FILE_PATH``: the full path of text-based file containing all configuration items for running the application (See Configuration file